MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Security/Set-ExecutionPolicy.md

 ## INPUTS

+### Microsoft.PowerShell.ExecutionPolicy

+You can pipe an execution policy object to this cmdlet.

-### Microsoft.PowerShell.ExecutionPolicy, System.String
+### System.String

-You can pipe an execution policy object or a string that contains the name of an execution policy to `Set-ExecutionPolicy`.
+You can pipe a string that contains the name of an execution policy to this cmdlet.

 ## OUTPUTS

 ### None

-`Set-ExecutionPolicy` doesn't return any output.
+This cmdlet returns no output.

 ## NOTES